EinarGaustad/OOPwithJava/chess2008/README.md

      ░ ⓐ ⓑ ⓒ ⓓ ⓔ ⓕ ⓖ ⓗ ░

-Chess and V2 are not ready to play
+Chess and V2 are not finished ...